Sam Thong: Sam Thong college (School and educations)

 Sam Thong middle high school was ranked the highest one in Xiangkhouang province, due to its teaching classes of 6th B, 6th A, 5th, 4th, and 3th (grade 9th).
 The class of 3th (grade 9th) was in Muangcha, Muang Xaisomboun province, in 1974/75.
 Besides Sam Thong college, the other schools of the Xiangkhouang province were almost primary schools.

-In 1970, war, Campaign 139, poisoned the city of Sam Thong, forcing Samthong middle high school to move to Vientiane to set up its classrooms in the buildings of Fa Ngum High School in Sokpaluang.
+In 1970 Campaign 139 poisoned the city of Sam Thong, forcing Samthong middle high school to move to Vientiane to set up its classrooms in the buildings of Fa Ngum High School in Sokpaluang.
 The installation came from the Ministry of National Education of Laos.
 It should be for only a few months, but it lasted for years.
-For that year, there were classes from 6th B - up to 4th.
+For that year, there were classes from 6th B – up to 4th.
 Few months after moving to Vientiane, Tou-Fu Vang, a bachelor's degree, who was the Principal at the time and Wangyee Vang, a mathematic teacher, resigned their position then went to join the army of General Vang Pao.
 It was then that he was replaced by Maxime Lesage, a Frenchman of Puducherry (union territory) origin, as principal starting 1971/72 school year.

-In 1974, it was when the war ended, the country came under the political supervision of the Lao People's Democratic Republic party, Sam Thong middle high school returned to the province of Muang Xaisomboun province, which was the former province of Xiangkhouang before, where Maxime Lesage is replaced by Pr Ly Chao as the new Principal of Sam Thong Middle High School.
+In 1974 it was when the war ended, the country came under the political supervision of the Lao People's Democratic Republic party, Sam Thong middle high school returned to the province of Muang Xaisomboun province, which was the former province of Xiangkhouang before, where Maxime Lesage is replaced by Pr Ly Chao as the new Principal of Sam Thong Middle High School.
 Starting from 1974/75 school year, the national education administration of Xiangkhouang and the boards of Sam Thong middle high school with the Director of the school decided to add teachers and two more grade 6th preparatory classes.
 This is to increase more students in Sam Thong middle high school for years to come.
 These extra-classes were called "School Lao Huamphao".

 In May 1975, a year after the school moved to Muang Xaisomboun Province (Muangcha) from Fa Ngum High School in Sokpaluang, Vientiane, there was a political disaster in Laos.
 Problems arise between the people and the politics of the Lao People's Democratic Republic.
 Thus, Sam Thong college's students fled their homes with their families to refugee camps in Thailand to seek political asylum.
 And then, Sam Thong Middle High School has since been closed.

-After the Vietnam war, most of the students of this middle high school, especially the Sam Thong college, left their hometown to flee the country, which was Laos, with their parents to go to western countries which are the United States for the most part, then to France, Australia and Canada.
+After the Vietnam war most of the students of this middle high school, especially the Sam Thong college, left their hometown to flee the country, which was Laos, with their parents to go to western countries which are the United States for the most part, then to France, Australia and Canada.